-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Vical Incorporated, a Delaware corporation (the "Company"), will be held on Friday, May 19, 2006, at 9 a.m.
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Vical Incorporated, a Delaware corporation (the "Company"), will be held on Wednesday, May 23, 2007, at 9 a.m.
 Pacific Time at Country Inn and Suites, 5975 Lusk Blvd., San Diego, CA 92121 for the following purposes:

-- 1. To elect one Class II director to serve until the 2009 Annual Meeting of Stockholders and until his successor is elected; - 2.
+- 1. To elect two Class III directors to serve until the 2010 Annual Meeting of Stockholders and until their successors are elected; - 2.
 To amend the Company's Amended and Restated Stock Incentive Plan to increase the aggregate number of shares of common stock authorized for issuance under the plan by 1,000,000 shares; - 3.
-To amend the Company's Restated Certificate of Incorporation to increase the total number of authorized shares and the number of authorized shares of common stock to 85,000,000 and 80,000,000 shares, respectively; - 4.
-To ratify the selection by the Audit Committee of the Board of Directors of Deloitte & Touche LLP as independent auditors of the Company for its fiscal year ending December 31, 2006; and - 5.
+To ratify the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as independent auditors of the Company for its fiscal year ending December 31, 2007; and - 4.
 To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.